-Depending on how a seller chooses to have their products shipped, the shipping providers might need to pick up any orders with special delivery times such as same-day or next-day at certain times to ensure on-time delivery.
+Depending on how a seller chooses to have their products shipped, the shipping carriers might need to pick up any orders with special delivery times such as same-day or next-day at certain times to ensure on-time delivery.
 Sometimes certain carriers will have a regular time that they schedule pickups, both for domestic and international shipments.

 Usually a fulfillment company will have a cutoff time for orders to be placed to the delivery speed chosen by the customer.
 For example, an order might need to be placed my noon in order to guarantee next-day delivery.

-warehouse, on the other hand, will usually have less frequent pickups scheduled, since it is cost-effective to send out all items at the same time, regardless of the speed requested by the customer.
+A warehouse, on the other hand, will usually have less frequent pickups scheduled, since it is cost-effective to send out all items at the same time, regardless of the speed requested by the customer.

-The freight companies that warehouses use often insist on a certain time to pick up the orders, which can cause a delay in the delivery time and allow for less flexibility in shipping options for the seller.
+The freight companies that warehouses use often insist on a certain time to pick up the orders, which can cause a delay in the delivery time and allow for less flexibility in shipping costs for the seller.

-Benefits of a 3PL fulfillment center
+Benefits of a 3PL Fulfillment Center

 If a seller is not a huge company shipping thousands of items a day, the hassle of managing a warehouse may be more expensive and time consuming than it is worth.
 Allowing a fulfillment center to handle these tasks can be much more efficient.
 A good indicator that it might be time to utilize a fulfillment center is when a seller can no longer keep up with managing the flow of orders incoming and being able to ship them out on time.

 While taking orders, picking out products, packing boxes, and shipping are critical components a product company’s bottom line, these tasks can also be easily outsourced to an experienced 3PL.
-For a growing business, giving these tasks over to an expert (the 3PL) means more time can be spent on business operations like customer service, marketing, and strategic planning.
+For a growing online business, giving these tasks over to an expert (the 3PL) means more time can be spent on business operations like customer service, marketing, and strategic planning.

 Managing logistics can be frustrating and challenging for any seller.
 It adds an extra layer on top of all the other business operations that need to be handled.
 A 3PL fulfillment center can handle the complex processes and all moving parts involved, with ease and efficiency.
 From order processing, inventory management, packing and shipping, fulfillment companies have been handling these tasks for years.
 They have the best technology and relationships to get products to customers (or businesses) quickly and cheaply.
-In the long run, outsourcing logistics and fulfillment to an experienced 3PL is very cost-effective for the seller.
+In the long run, outsourcing fulfillment and logistics to an experienced 3PL is very cost-effective for the seller.

 By having logistics management software a 3PL can track and collect data on a seller’s inventory through the year.
 This information can be helpful to predict business, or benchmark growth.

 Often a 3PL also has the technology infrastructure to share their digital tools with sellers.
 DCL, for example, has a mobile app called eFactory, in which sellers can see the status of their inventory, monitor orders, and get updates more easily, and at their convenience.
-Being a business owner is a 24/7 job, and being able to check on shipping, fulfillment and inventory from a smartphone is so helpful.
+Being a small business owner is a 24/7 job, and being able to check on shipping costs, fulfillment and inventory from a smartphone is so helpful.

 While the terms warehouse and fulfillment center are frequently used interchangeably, the need for a simple warehouse space is much different than being able to utilize complete fulfillment services via a fulfillment center.